 RO Cat 1, 2 & 3 (components) contain TN that far exceeds CRC Guideline requirements (> 1000 mg/kg).
 Washed sand and /FAWB are well below the CRCWSC Guideline requirement and, since this can be too low to sustain plant growth, potassium nitrate and superphosphate are suggested additives to FAWB (at 300g/m3).
 RFM1 and RFM2 (formulations) exceeded the CRCWSC Guideline requirement however the values modelled in MUSIC v6 in Table 4 demonstrate the suitability of RFM1 and RFM2 as filter media in raingardens.
-RO Cat 1, 2 & 3 contain orthophosphate (plant-available phosphorous as Colwell P in Table 2) that exceeds CRCWSC Guideline requirements (< 80 mg/kg).
+RO Cat 1, 2 & 3) contain orthophosphate (plant-available phosphorous as Colwell P in Table 2) that exceeds CRCWSC Guideline requirements (< 80 mg/kg).
 Washed sand, FAWB, RO Cat 1 & 2 were all within Guidelines.
-Inherent "exchangeable" nutrient content in the materials can assist in providing valuable nutrients during plant establishment and growth and avoid the use of chemical fertilisers.